ciscops/Netbox_Route53/README.md

 Description:

 This script iterates through Netbox records based on a time-period of 24 hours since the last time updated.
-For each record, it checks if Route53 contains the same record, iterating initially based on if the records in Route53 contain a special tag "nbr53".
+For each record, it checks if Route53 contains the same record, iterating initially based on if the records in Route53 contain a special tag.
-From there if a record exists, it verifies if it matches the netbox record, and if not is updated accordingly.
-If no record is found with either a matching dns or ip, a record is created with the appropriate parameters as well as the "nbr53" tag.
+From there if a record exists, it verifies if it matches the Netbox record, and if not is updated accordingly.
+If no record is found with either a matching dns or ip, a record is created with the appropriate parameters as well as a custom tag.
 There is a lambda function created for this purpose as well.
+Finally, the script checks if all records in Route53 are in Netbox, if they are not, it purges them.